Toolbox | Microbial Genomics Module () | Typing and Epidemiology () | Result Metadata () | Create Result Metadata Table ()

 Figure 9.10: The Metadata Element window at the bottom part of this figure lists all data associated to the selected Result Metadata row shown in the top window.
 In this example, only the imported read file is associated to the single metadata row.
 Note!
 Workflow analysis can be initiated directly on "With selected" Elements.

-In most cases, analysis results will be added automatically to the Result Metadata Table when using a properly designed workflow or certain tools from the module.
-It is also possible to add manually generated analysis results to the table using the Add to Result Metadata.
+In most cases, analysis results will be added automatically to the Result Metadata Table when using a properly designed workflow.
+It is also possible to add manually generated analysis results to the table using the Extend Result Metadata Table.